 BCAG developed Paratransit policies and procedures that took effect on July 1, 2007.
 The primary purpose is to comply with Federal Transit Administration (FTA) regulations and the Americans with Disabilities Act (ADA).
-As part of this process, BČAG defined new Paratransit boundaries to ensure ADA compliance and implemented a new eligibility certification process.
+As part of this process, BCAG defined new Paratransit boundaries to ensure ADA compliance and implemented a new eligibility certification process.
 The complete B-Line Paratransit Policies and Procedures are posted on BCAG's website at www.bcag.org.

-Estimated Annual Vehicle Service Hours for Paratransit: 51,000 (Actual hours vary by service area according to the fixed route schedule in that city).
+Estimated Annual Vehicle Service Hours for Paratransit: 30,400

+Actual hours vary by service area according to the fixed route schedule in that city.
+These estimated hours have been reduced approximately 20% due to COVID.
+Prior to the Camp Fire the annual Paratransit hours were budgeted at around 50,000.
+Post Camp Fire they were 37,000 hours.